-Customer Service Contact Details: 01276 684449
+Customer Support Contact Details: 0115 854 1620

-Email: customersupport@bii.org
+Email: CustomerSupport@biiab.co.uk

-Our Customer Service team will be happy to assist with any administration-related enquiries you may have.
+Our Customer Support team will be happy to assist with any administration related enquiries you may have.
 For example:

-- · registration and certification enquiries
+- registration and certification enquiries

 - re-certification issues

-- Centres available in the local area
+- centres available in the local area

 - appeals

-- whistleblowing.
+- whistleblowing

-5. What are Rules of Combination (ROC)?
+What are Rules of Combination (RoC)?

-Under the Regulatory Framework qualifications can be made up of a combination of mandatory and/or optional units.
+Under the Regulatory Qualifications Framework (RQF), qualifications can be made up of a combination of mandatory and/or optional units.
 The units and credits required to complete a qualification are set out by the rules of combination (RoC).
 The RoC allows for flexibility and transferability.